Round Vase, Mobach, Utrecht

 The piece is in perfect shape.

-Long Vase, decor ‘Amata’, Royal Goedewaggen
+Long Vase, decor ‘Amata’, Royal Goedewaagen

 The condition is perfect.